 The 5-Minute Guide to Construction Photo Documentation

-There are a few best practices you’ll want to follow, and in this guide we’ll walk you through all of them.
-Here are the 5 steps to better construction photo documentation:
+There are a few best practices you’ll want to follow, and in this free guide, we’ll walk you through all of them.
+Here are the five steps to better construction photo documentation:

-The goal is to equip you with tools for better organization and faster jobsite capture so you can get time back, provide more transparency to stakeholders, and avoid rework.
+The goal is to equip you with reality capture tools for better organization and faster job site capture so you can get time back, provide more transparency to stakeholders, and avoid rework.

-To learn more about how to take better photos for construction documentation, download the whitepaper.
+To learn more about how to take better photos for construction documentation, download our free eBook.